Haian-Jin/Neural_Gaffer/README.md

 https://github.com/Haian-Jin/Neural_Gaffer/assets/79512936/bc35ad6f-134e-4b83-8b4a-4daaae85a674

 ## 0. TODO List
-I’ll be updating the following list.
+I'll be updating the following list.
 If you have any urgent requirements, such as needing to compare this method for an upcoming submission, please contact me via my email.
 - [x] Release the checkpoint and the inference script for in-the-wild single image input
 - [ ] Release the inference script for Ojaverse-like instances
 - [ ] Release the training dataset for the diffusion model